970037201/Linked-stack-Cpp/README.md

 # Linked stack for C++

-This is a Last in, First out structure called a stack,
+This is a c++ implementation of a "Last in, First out" data structure called a stack,

 It has several functions:

  	Push onto the stack,
  	Pop off of the stack,
  	Peek at the top of the stack,
  	Clear the stack.

 Initializing:
 	While initializing your object, it requires a template parameter for the type that you choose to use it with.